adaptive-democracy/hopeful-path/talks/talk.democracy.md

 ## cooperatives are private companies owned by their members

-cooperatives are powerful *because* they're owned by members
+- cooperatives are powerful *because* they're owned by members

-aligns incentives of organization with incentives of members
+- aligns incentives of organization with incentives of members

-removes antagonistic relationship between producer and consumer
+- removes antagonistic relationship between producer and consumer

 ---

 ## cooperatives are private companies owned by their members

-allows members to benefit from vertical integration
+allow members to benefit from vertical integration

 <v-clicks>